oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

    directly enclosing type.

-2. If the annotation uses targeting and the target path starts with an entity container, or the annotation is directly or indirectly embedded in such an annotation, the path is evaluated starting at the declared type of the hosting property.
+2. If the annotation uses targeting and the target path starts with an entity container, or the annotation is directly or indirectly embedded within such an annotation, the path is evaluated starting at the declared type of the hosting property.
 An empty path resolves to the declared type of the property, and non-empty paths MUST follow the rules for annotations